Vitamin K deficiency bleeding

 Vitamin K deficiency bleeding (VKDB) of the newborn, previously known as haemorrhagic disease of the newborn, is a rare form of bleeding disorder that affects newborns and young infants due to low stores of vitamin K at birth.
 It commonly presents with intracranial haemorrhage with the risk of brain damage or death.

-Newborn infants have low stores of vitamin K, and human breast milk has low concentrations of the vitamin.
-This combination can lead to vitamin K deficiency and later onset bleeding.
+Newborn infants have low stores of vitamin K, and human breast milk has little Vitamin K. This combination can lead to vitamin K deficiency and later onset bleeding.
 Vitamin K deficiency leads to the risk of blood coagulation problems due to impaired production of clotting factors II, VII, IX, X, protein C, and protein S by the liver.
-More rarely, VKDB can be caused by maternal medicines that cause vitamin K deficiency in the newborn.
+More rarely, VKDB can be caused by maternal medications that cause vitamin K deficiency in the newborn.

-VKDB can be prevented by supplementing vitamin K, which is typically given shortly after birth by intramuscular injection.
+VKDB can be prevented by supplementing vitamin K, typically given shortly after birth by intramuscular injection.
 Most national health organisations recommend routine vitamin K supplementation after birth.
 Widespread use of this has made this a rare disease.